 though not a wealthy one.

 I was born under the sound of Bow Bells at Mile End Hospital in Stepney, London, making me a real live Cockney – an original Eastender.
 I’ve never had much money in the bank, living from month to month just about paying the bills, living mostly in houses owned by someone else.
-But I have ridden a Triumph Tiger 900 at 120 miles per hour, stood with Mother Teresa with the destitute and dying in Calcutta, touched the snowline on an active volcano, performed on the same stage where the Beatles once played and to an audience of thousands at the Royal Albert Hall in London.
-I have worked in some of the poorest locations on earth and watched little old ladies feed slot machines with silver dollars in Las Vegas.
+But I have ridden a Triumph Tiger 900 at 120 miles per hour, stood with Mother Teresa with the destitute and dying in Calcutta, touched the snowline on an active volcano, performed on the same stages where the Beatles, YES, Genesis, Queen, Led Zep, David Bowie and Jimi Hendrix once played and to an audience of thousands at the Royal Albert Hall and Wembley Arena in London.
+I have worked in some of the poorest locations on earth with some of the most disadvantaged people in the whole of humanity and watched little old ladies feed slot machines with silver dollars in Las Vegas.
 I managed to survive rioting in Sri Lanka, machete gangs in Bangalore and a near fatal bus crash in the Dominican Republic.

 But that’s why I feel privileged.
 Because in a strange sort of way, I was destined to stand in the shoes of others, speak out for those who have no voice, protest for those living with injustice and celebrate life with those finding new hope and freedom in faith, hope and love.